jhudsl/AnVIL_Phylogenetic-Techniques/docs/04-choosing-sequences.md

 ::: {.fyi}
 To attempt a reconstruction of the evolutionary history of organisms, you really should use multiple lines of evidence and not rely solely on genomic data.
 For example to reconstruct primate evolution, one looks at the fossil record, molecular divergence, and also phylogeographic evidence (how these things map onto our understanding of the geography of the earth at various crucial time points along primate evolution).
 Examples of phylogeographic evidence include understanding when terrestrial (land-based) organisms might have been cut off from each other due to the formation of a river or lake, the eradication of a land bridge by melting glaciers and a rise in the earth’s temperature (which raises the sea level).

+Alas, for this book, we are limited to only using genomic data.
 :::